 As with any tile installation, prep work is key to a satisfactory result.
 First, make sure you have adequate safety equipment.
 You'll need to wear a respirator, goggles, and safety gloves, and make sure your room is well ventilated.
 You'll also need to wear long sleeves and closed-toe shoes, and if you're going to be kneeling a lot during the process, it's worth investing in some knee pads.

 Next, sand the walls where you're installing tileboard to rough up the surface.
 Once you've sanded, wipe the walls down thoroughly to remove any dust; then give them plenty of time to dry.
-You should ensure that the backing of your tileboard is clean and dry as well.
+You should ensure that the backing for your tileboard is clean and dry as well.